xzhang007/Illumio-Firewall/README.md

 Test class--This class contains the main function, I implement it to run the test.

+In the Firewall class, there are multiple methods:
+Constructor:  Construct a new Firewall class, in this method, it will call SourceReader class to read the file line by line, and for each line, it will call a series of private method to help parse the rules, and when it finish, it will add each port number and ip address to the associate rules map

 I like the team: the Platform Team, the Policy Team as well as Data Team.